tomasz-umanski/british-spoken-time/README.md

 Converts digital time in 12-hour format (both HH:MM and H:MM) to spoken British English.

+The application supports two modes of operation:
+- **Command-line arguments**: Pass the time directly as an argument for quick conversion
+- **Interactive mode**: Run without arguments to enter times interactively through prompts

 ### Examples

 - Input: "1:00" → Output: "one o'clock"